opendp/opendp/docs/source/api/user-guide/programming-framework/supporting-elements.rst

       [5.0]

 A mathematical function associates each value in some input set with some value in the output set (or a distribution over such values, in the case of a randomized function).
-In OpenDP, we capture these sets with domains...
+In OpenDP, as discussed in the next section, we capture these sets with domains.

 .. _domains: